ychwu/bdo-toolkit/README.md

 ```

 CI runs tests, type checking, wheel construction, and a CLI smoke test on
 Ubuntu and Windows with Python 3.10 and 3.14.
-Regression tests that require
+Tests that require private
-private game-session captures skip automatically when those local fixtures are
+game-session captures skip when those local fixtures are absent.
-absent.

 ## License